-Well, the new Oris Regulateur Der Meistertaucher (ref.
-01 649 7610 7164-Set) can even be considered the professional diver’s timepiece if your idea of a tool watch doesn’t limit your search for perfection to boring three-handers that look nothing more than a simplified Submariner.
+One can even consider the 2008 Regulateur Der Meistertaucher (ref.
+01 649 7610 7164-Set)the professional diver’s timepiece if your idea of a tool watch doesn’t limit your search for perfection to boring three-handers that look nothing more than a simplified Submariner.

-This particular specimen looks like a tool not only just because a single legally sane person will never wear such a huge watch going to office or school (although, I must admit, the level of finish and attention to detail are quite impressive,) but simply becasue a watch this large, equipped with so huge a dial with gargantuan hour markers and prominent hands may be really good to read deep under water when the lighting conditions are especially poor.
+This particular specimen looks like a tool not only just because a single legally sane person will never wear such a huge watch going to office or school (although I must admit, the level of finish and attention to detail are impressive,) but simply because a timepiece this large, equipped with so huge a dial with gargantuan hour markers and prominent hands may be really good to read deep underwater when the lighting conditions are especially poor.

 How big is it?

 Well, in its press release, Oris proudly states that the Regulateur Der Meistertaucher features a massive titanium case of impressive 49mm in diameter and 15.25mm in height with a total water displacement of 565.2mm3.
 The black rubber strap with a titanium security folding clasp sports a handy extension that allows one to wear the timepiece above a wet-suit.

 Since its rotating bezel with the usual diver’s scale on it seems to be relatively thin compared to the Der Meistertaucher’s size, the black, high-contrast dial also leaves an impression of a vast plane with lots of dark orange Superluminova inlays on indexes, hands, and even on the sub-dials.

 Speaking of which, there is a 12-hour sub-dial at 4 o’clock and a subsidiary seconds indicator at 10 o’clock.